cesmix-mit/Atomistic.jl/docs/src/interface.md

 potential_energy(result::MolecularDynamicsResult, t::Integer)::Unitful.Energy
 ```

 This function should return a unit-anotated potential energy for the system at a particular timestep in the simulation.
 The timestep defaults to the end of the simulation when `t` is not passed.
-If potential energy values were not cached at simulation time, the relevant function from the [InteratomicPotentials.jl](https://github.com/cesmix-mit/InteratomicPotentials.jl) interface is `InteratomicPotentials.potential_energy(a::AbstractSystem, p::ArbitraryPotential)::Real`.
+If potential energy values were not cached at simulation time, the relevant function from the [InteratomicPotentials.jl](https://github.com/cesmix-mit/InteratomicPotentials.jl) interface is `InteratomicPotentials.potential_energy(a::AbstractSystem, p::AbstractPotential)::Unitful.Energy`.

 ```julia
 total_energy(result::MolecularDynamicsResult, t::Integer)::Unitful.Energy